An adobe brick oven for baking bread and brick open-fire pits for stewing and boiling at Mission San Gabriel Archangel in California.

 Mexican soldiers wore uniforms of dark blue wool jackets with scarlet collars and cuffs and brass buttons, matching wool trousers, and wide-brimmed black hats.
 But for protection from indigenous peoples’ arrows, the soldiers wore leather coats that hung to their knees.
 They carried long lances and leather shields as shown in this photograph.
 This display is in the San Francisco Presidio museum on the site of the original Spanish Presidio.
 Because the soldiers often herded cattle and horses, rode as escorts for the friars, and carried mail between presidios, the cumbersome leather coats were shortened to jacket length.
 The jackets were made of antelope hide with red felt collars and cuffs.
 Antelope-hide leggings or breeches covered the soldiers’ legs.

 The clothing and decorations the indigenous people wore were all from nature— furs, grasses, shells, feathers, and even bear claws.
 Some California Native American customs and apparel have been preserved .
-A few years ago I watched Miwok and Pomo men, women, and children dance to drum music wearing beaded necklaces, feathers, and headdresses made of black-tipped feather shafts similar to those shown in a painting by Louis Choris, a French painter.
-I read the woven headbands were made with flicker feather shafts stripped of the wispy, feathery sides.
-Flickers are large, brown woodpeckers with a black feather bib.
-In the West, their feathers have reddish shafts ending in black tips.
+A few years ago I watched Miwok and Pomo men, women, and children dance to drum music wearing beaded necklaces, feathers, and headdresses made of feather quills similar to those shown in a painting by Louis Choris, a French painter.
+The headbands were made with flicker feather quills sewn on strips of leather.
+Flickers are large, brown woodpeckers with a black feather bib and orange and black tail feathers.
+In the West, their tail feathers have reddish-orange shafts ending in black tips.
 The photograph shows two feathers I found in my garden.
 The bottom feather is from a flicker’s tail.

 Bull and bear fights were a common entertainment in early California.
 Vaqueros rode into the hills, searched for a grizzly bear, lassoed it, and dragged it back to a corral, which was often set up near a California mission.
 When a bull was dragged into the same corral, the bear’s rear leg was tied to one of the bull’s forelegs, and the two beasts were forced to attack each other.
 Somewhere I had read that these fights were the early origins of the stock market terms.
 The way the animals attack inspired the name.
 A bull thrusts its horns up, while a bear swipes its claws down.
 A bull market refers to a rise in stock prices while a bear market portends a downward trend.
 In her recollections of social life and customs in the 1830s, Captain Richardson’s daughter Mariana described watching such a fight when she was nine years old, the animals attacking each other as they tried to break away and escape.
 However, after checking on the Merriam-Webster website, I found another origin story.
 An old proverb warned it was unwise to sell a bear’s skin before catching the bear, meaning don’t buy something of no value.
 The term “bearskin jobber” came into use, “bearskin” was shortened to “bear,” and that term was applied to a stock being sold by a speculator or the actual speculator.
 Bull market might originate from the use of bulletin board notices for the early London Stock Exchange: the more bulletins on the board, the stronger the market.